kaaax0815/schedule-typer/README.md

 Type Bus Schedules easier

 Options:
   -V, --version                 output the version number
   -A, --about                   About
-  -S, --start    Start the Input
+  -S, --start [bushaltestelle]  Start the Input
   -h, --help                    display help for command

+arguments inside [] are optional

 ## How to

 Bushaltestelle: `enter the bus stop`
-Number: `enter the time (HH:MM)`
+Number: `enter the time (HH,MM)`
 Shortcuts: N = `NULL`
-Allowed Characters other than (HH:MM): `N, |, X`
+Allowed Characters other than (HH,MM): `N, |, X`
 Save: `X`
 Location: `dist/answers.json`

+All Keys are Case **INSENSITIVE**
+For easier numpad HH,MM gets translated to HH:MM